ROCm/rocAL/tests/cpp_api/rocjpeg_decode_perf/README.md

 If installing this with rocAL test assets, include the shell and Python files as test support files rather than compiling them.

+This rocAL PR includes the rocAL-side changes only.
+Any rocJPEG decoder creation logging patch that targets `src/rocjpeg_decoder.cpp` belongs in the rocJPEG repo and is not included here.

 ## Typical Workflow